 “Will, have I got a story to share with you!”
 Molly started as she poured tea for them both.

 Will never doubted her stories, always keen to listen.
 This one in particular had him intrigued.
 Molly shared with him her experiences of the wee hours of the morning in The Attic, and how she couldn’t wait to get back up there and do some more writing.

 Molly laughed, “Okay, okay, I’ll write to you again,” she said out aloud.
-As she sat at the desk and opened the draw to get a piece of blank paper, she found a reply letter from Grace!
+As she sat at the desk and opened the drawer to get a piece of blank paper, she found a reply letter from Grace!

 Your dear old friend, Grace Forrest.

 Molly, captivated by what she was reading, read over the words several times wanting to understand what was happening.
 Then she remembered – the journal!
 Lifting it out of the draw below and placing it on the desk top, she realised just how many pages there were!
 On the first page was a letter addressed to Molly!
 Shaking her head, she read the words again.

 I have been awaiting your arrival.
 In my dreams I had seen you coming and was guided to write this journal for you.
 It outlines the visions, the waking dreams I would have whilst sitting here at this desk, waiting for Callum to return for me.
 And he did.
 However, since my passing over, I have returned to this room many, many times to see if you had arrived.
 This room is a doorway between worlds, between Heaven and Earth.
 I have seen others here on several occasions, purely out of curiosity and who were also awaiting your arrival.